isomerpages/imda-tradetrust/_about/What is TradeTrust.md

 <summary>Why are public blockchains used?</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>TradeTrust utilises public blockchains or Distributed Ledger Technology
-to demonstrate provenance that is essential for the legitimacy of documents such as Bills of Lading.
+to demonstrate <u>provenance</u> that is essential for the legitimacy of documents such as Bills of Lading.
 <br>
-<br>Non-Fungible Tokens (NFTs) are used to ensure the singularity of the record
+<br>Non-Fungible Tokens (NFTs) are used to ensure the <u>singularity</u> of
-for transferable documents, with the blockchain recording the NFT transactions to electronically endorse and transfer the ownership of a document among stakeholders along a trade flow.
+the record for transferable documents, with the blockchain recording the NFT transactions to electronically endorse and transfer the ownership of a document among stakeholders along a trade flow.
 <br>
 <br>This choice was deliberate to eliminate the need for a central authority
-or body to govern the network and gatekeep participation, allowing for an open and interoperable system for all international parties to participate seamlessly.</p>
+or body to govern the network and gatekeep participation, allowing for an <u>open and interoperable</u> system for all international parties to participate seamlessly.</p>
 <p></p>
 </div>
 </details>